IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 ##Repositories

 <a name="set_up_a_local_git_repository"></a>
-### Set up a local Git repository
+### Set up a local Git repo

 #### DevOps Services Web IDE
-When you use a hosted Git repository with your DevOps Services project, you work with both your local and remote repositories through the Web IDE.
+When you use a hosted Git repo with your DevOps Services project, you work with both your local and remote repos through the Web IDE.

 1. Click **EDIT CODE** <img src="./images/editcode.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: 0px;"> and start coding!

 #### Git terminal
-If you want to code and test locally, set up a local repository.
+If you want to code and test locally, set up a local repo.

 **Before you begin**: If Git is not installed on your computer, [follow these instructions][1].

-1. Determine which directory to store your local repository in.
+1. Determine which directory to store your local repo in.
 If necessary, you can create a directory.

 1. By using your terminal, move to the directory.